AnandaRimal/AnandaRimal/README.md

 ---

-Let me know if there's anything else you'd like to modify!
+This version should now correctly reflect your GitHub username, and the GitHub stats should display properly.
+Let me know if you need any further adjustments!